jannikmi/life-compendion/README.md

 - This is all still very much work in progress and probably always will be.
 - Open Source: all kinds of contributions, feedback and pull requests are welcome
 - Some of the thoughts here are super basic.
 Don't be offended if something seems trivial.
-For others it might not be the case and the risk of not writing it down is higher.
+For others it might not be the case and the downsides of not writing it down is higher.

 ## Motivation